Why Orange Should Top Your List of Weekend Getaways

 How long does it take to drive from Orange to Sydney?

 Orange is about 4 hours from Sydney.
-The drive is very picturesque however, and there's plenty of beautiful towns to check out along the way.
+The drive is very picturesque, however, and there are plenty of beautiful towns to check out along the way.

 Is there a train from Sydney to Orange?

-Yes, there's actually a direct train between Sydney and Orange.
-It departs Sydney from Central Station station and arrives in Orange Station in about 4h 43m.
-The train operates once a day, everyday of the week.
+Yes, there’s a direct train between Sydney and Orange.
+It departs Sydney from Central Station station and arrives at Orange Station in about 4h 43m.
+The train operates once a day, every day of the week.

 Is Mudgee or Orange better?

 Both Mudgee and Orange offer beautiful weekend escapes.
-The boutique nature of Orange is appealing for those who love to tuck away and enjoy a quiet weekend in the country.
-By contrast, Mudgee has a bit more going on and the town seems more 'active' with a bit more out of town foot traffic.
-You really can't go wrong with either as they tick the boxes from quality wines to outstanding accommodation.
+The boutique nature of Orange is appealing to those who love to tuck away and enjoy a quiet weekend in the country.
+By contrast, Mudgee has a bit more going on and the town seems more ‘active’ with a bit more out-of-town foot traffic.
+You really can’t go wrong with either as they tick the boxes from quality wines to outstanding accommodation.